David Fogel, M.D., Co-Founder and President of CHI Health Care

 Margaret Chesney, Ph.D., Advisor, CHI Health Care; Professor of Medicine at UCSF

-Dr. Chesney is Distinguished Emeritus Professor of Medicine at UCSF, and former director of the UCSF Osher Center for Integrative Medicine.
+Dr. Chesney is Distinguished Emeritus Professor of Medicine at UCSF, and Former Director of the UCSF Osher Center for Integrative Medicine.
 She was the first Deputy Director and served as the Acting Director of the National Center for Complementary and Integrative Health at the National Institutes of Health (NIH).
+She serves as a Volunteer Advisor to CHI Health Care.
 Margaret’s interest in policy began when health promotion programs she developed with funding from the NIH, which showed major reductions in risk and improved health status, were not implemented.
 To learn how to translate research into practice, she went to Washington, DC and served as a Senior Fellow at the Center for Advancing Health, supported by the MacArthur and Robert Wood Johnson Foundations.
 She then worked two years as a Senior Advisor focusing on policy at the NIH Office for Research on Women’s Health.
 While at NCCIH, she also served as a Senior Advisor to the NIH Office of Behavioral and Social Science Research.
 Since returning to UCSF, she has since continued her health promotion and disease prevention research, focusing on health and well-being across the lifespan, particularly in women, seniors, Veterans, and the underserved.
-Dr. Chesney is a member of the National Academy of Medicine and has served as president of the Society for Health Psychology, Academy of Behavioral Medicine Research and American Psychosomatic Society.
-She recently served as Chair of the Academic Consortium for Integrative Medicine and Health, and currently serves as an advisor on policy and health systems change to the Integrative Health Policy Consortium and is a Consultant with CHI Health Care.
+Dr. Chesney is a member of the National Academy of Medicine and has served as President of the Society for Health Psychology, Academy of Behavioral Medicine Research and American Psychosomatic Society.
+She recently served as Chair of the Academic Consortium for Integrative Medicine and Health, and currently serves as an Advisor on policy and health systems change to the Integrative Health Policy Consortium.

 Mary Jo Hoeksema, Consultant, CHI Health Care